-7.1 Admission number

-The school has an agreed admission number of 134 students for entry in Year 7 and 50 in Year 12.
-The figure set will not be for the Multi Academy Trust as a whole but for each school within it.
+7.1 Admission number The school has an agreed admission number for entry in Year 7 and 100 in Year 12.
 (NB.
 The PAN for sixth form refers to the maximum number of students accepted excluding those from Sheringham High School.)
 Sheringham High School reserves the right to make offers above PAN if this is considered necessary to more effectively meet parental preferences.

-7.2 The criteria for allocation

-Year 7 places are, therefore, awarded in order of priority:

-1. Looked after and previously looked after children:
+- 7.2 The criteria for allocation Year 7 places are, therefore, awarded in order of priority: - 1.
+Looked after and previously looked after children:

-2. Children with medical needs for whom advice from a medical practitioner or psychologist has been provided in support of admission to the school.

-3. Catchment: children living within the School's defined catchment as defined: Baconsthorpe, Beeston Regis, Bodham, Bodham Street, Edgefield, Edgefield Green, Hempsted, High Kelling, Holt, Kelling, Letheringsett, Plumstead, Salthouse, Sheringham, Upper Sheringham, West Beckham, West Runton & Weybourne.

-4. Siblings: students whose brother or sister attends the School and are expected to continue to do so in the following school year.
-This also includes half-brothers/sisters and unrelated children living together as part of one household.

-5. Partner/feeder primary schools: pupils not resident within the catchment area but attending a primary school within it.
-Partner primary schools are: Holt Community Primary School, Kelling Church of England Primary School, Sheringham Community Primary School.

-6. Students who attend associate partner schools in the Trust; Antingham and Southrepps Primary, Cromer Junior School and Gresham Village School.
+- 2. Children with medical needs for whom advice from a medical practitioner or psychologist has been provided in support of admission to the school. - 3.
+Catchment: children living within the School's defined catchment as defined: Baconsthorpe, Beeston Regis, Bodham, Bodham Street, Edgefield, Edgefield Green, Hempsted, High Kelling, Holt, Kelling, Letheringsett, Plumstead, Salthouse, Sheringham, Upper Sheringham, West Beckham, West Runton & Weybourne. - 4.
+Siblings: students whose brother or sister attends the School and are expected to continue to do so in the following school year.
+This also includes half-brothers/sisters and unrelated children living together as part of one household. - 5.
+Partner/feeder primary schools: pupils not resident within the catchment area but attending a primary school within it.
+Partner primary schools are: Holt Community Primary School, Kelling Church of England Primary School, Sheringham Community Primary School. - 6.
+Students who attend associate partner schools in the Trust; Antingham and Southrepps Primary, Cromer Junior School and Gresham Village School. - 7.
+Children of staff members

-7. Children of staff members: provided they have been employed for a minimum of two years and/or are recruited to fill a vacant post for which there is a demonstrable skills shortage.